Kernel (operating system): Monolithic kernels

 In a monolithic kernel, all OS services are part of the kernel and run in kernel mode, thus also residing in the same memory area.
 This approach provides rich and powerful hardware access.
 UNIX developer Ken Thompson stated that "it is in [his] opinion easier to implement a monolithic kernel".
 The main disadvantages of monolithic kernels are the dependencies between system components – a bug in a device driver might crash the entire system, for example – and the fact that large kernels can become very difficult to maintain.
 Thompson also stated that "It is also easier for [a monolithic kernel] to turn into a mess in a hurry as it is modified".

 Monolithic kernels, which have traditionally been used by Unix-like operating systems, contain all the operating system core functions and the device drivers.
 A monolithic kernel is one single program that contains all of the code necessary to perform every kernel-related task.
-Every part which is to be accessed by a program which cannot be put in a library is in the kernel space, including drivers, schedulers, memory management, file systems, and network stacks.
+Every part that is to be accessed by a program that cannot be put in a library is in the kernel space, including drivers, schedulers, memory management, file systems, and network stacks.
 Many system calls are provided to applications, to allow them to access all those services.
 A monolithic kernel, while initially loaded with subsystems that may not be needed, can be tuned to a point where it is as fast as or faster than one that was specifically designed for the hardware, although more relevant in a general sense.

 Modern monolithic kernels, such as the Linux kernel, the FreeBSD kernel, the AIX kernel, the HP-UX kernel, and the Solaris kernel, all of which fall into the category of Unix-like operating systems, support loadable kernel modules, allowing modules to be loaded into the kernel at runtime, permitting easy extension of the kernel's capabilities as required, while helping to minimize the amount of code running in kernel space.